Caroline County Behavioral Health Substance Use Disorders - Denton Maryland

 Caroline County Behavioral Health Substance Use Disorders - Denton, MD

-Caroline County Behavioral Health Substance Use Disorders is treatment facility located at 403 South 7th Street in the 21629 zip code in Denton, MD that offers medication assisted addiction treatment.
-Caroline County Behavioral Health Substance Use Disorders provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Caroline County Behavioral Health Substance Use Disorders consist of contingency management/motivational incentives, trauma-related counseling and relapse prevention.
+Caroline County Behavioral Health Substance Use Disorders is treatment facility located at 403 South 7th Street in the 21629 zip code in Denton, MD that offers medication assisted substance use treatment.
+Caroline County Behavioral Health Substance Use Disorders provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance to children and adolescents.
+Some of the treatment approaches used by Caroline County Behavioral Health Substance Use Disorders consist of 12-step facilitation, relapse prevention and brief intervention.

 Address: 403 South 7th Street, Denton, MD 21629